AdobeDocs/campaign-web.en/help/v8/content/generative-image.md

 ### Generate content {#mobile-generate-content}

-After accessing AI Assistant, you can adjust the generation settings to create images that align with your brand and support your objectives.
+After accessing AI Assistant, you can adjust the generation settings to create images that align with your brand and support your push notification objectives.
+Configure the prompt and image parameters to generate visuals optimized for mobile displays.

 1. Select your **[!UICONTROL Brand]** to ensure AI-generated content aligns with your brand specifications.
 [Learn more](brands.md) on Brands.